lorenwest/node-monitor/README.md

 for all monitors in a particular module, or on a monitor by monitor basis within a module.

-_Global_ - specify them as parameters for the 'monitor' module.
+_Global_ - specify them as defaults for the 'monitor' module.
 Example:

     // production.js - Configurations for the production deployment
     module.exports = {
       monitor: {
-        errorLogger: require('monitor/emailLogger'),
+        defaults: {
+          eventLogger: null,
           maxLogSize: 4196
+        }
       },
       ...
     }

-The above configuration defines global defaults for the errorLogger and maxLogSize parameters.
+The above configuration turns off logging for the event logger, and sets the maxLogSize parameter for all monitors (unless overridden).

-_Module Defaults_ - specify them as the 'default' monitor for your module.
+_Module Defaults_ - specify them as the 'defaults' monitor for your module.
 Example:

     // production.js - Configurations for the production deployment
     module.exports = {
-      'Customer': {
+      Customer: {
-        'monitors': {
+        monitor: {
-          'default': {
+          defaults: {
             errorLogger: require('monitor/emailLogger'),
             maxLogSize: 4196
           }